sebeard/iorek/README.md

 # Iorek

-Iorek is a Spring Boot REST and Kafka integration against services providing breach data and related insights.
+Iorek is a set of Spring boot and Spring Cloud function integrations against services providing breach data and related insights.

 It has the capability to check the perceived healthiness of a password; specifically has it been seen in a known leaked credential collection, and if so how many times.

 It also has the capability to monitor and detect if an email address being used by an individual has appeared in a data breach or a paste.

 ## Etymology